rontoyhacao/rontoyhacao/README.md

 - 🔭 I’m currently working on making many projects because repetition is the key.
 - 🌱 I’m currently learning Javascript.
 - 👯 I’m looking to collaborate on projects.
-- 💬 Ask me about how I started learning web development.
+- 💬 Ask me about how I started learning web development, maybe I could help you to start as well.
 - ⚡ Fun fact: If I could have any superpower, it would be to master Javascript. (i know what you're thinking but i'm dead serious.)
 <!-- - 😄 Pronouns: He/His
 - 🤔 I’m looking for help with ... -->